Why Does My Stomach Hurt When I Wake Up?

 Experts estimate that 10 – 15 percent1 of adults in the United States experience Irritable Bowel Syndrome (IBS).
 Even though this condition is common, it’s often undiagnosed.

-Symptoms can include abdominal pain, cramping, bloating, changes in the appearance of a bowel movement, or changes in how often you’re having a bowel movement.
-These symptoms can vary from person to person, but the common thread is that IBS symptoms are usually present for a long period of time.
+Symptoms can include abdominal pain, cramping, bloating, changes in the appearance of a bowel movement, or changes in how often you’re having a bowel movement.1 These symptoms can vary from person to person, but the common thread is that IBS symptoms are usually present for a long period of time.

 IBS is usually triggered by food sensitivities and stress.
 Cutting out certain foods2 and beverages like dairy, sweeteners, caffeine, carbonated drinks, and certain hard-to-digest vegetables (like broccoli and Brussels sprouts) can help.
-Perhaps more importantly, though, is making sure your nervous system is regulated and calm.
+Perhaps more important, though, is making sure your nervous system is regulated and calm.
 Digestion happens in a parasympathetic state3, also known as the “rest and digest” state, and if you are consistently stressed, you’ll likely have issues with digestion.

 Indigestion

 Indigestion is not all that different from IBS.
-In fact, indigestion is one of the most common symptoms of IBS, though it can occur in people who don’t have long-term, chronic symptoms of IBS.
+In fact, indigestion is one of the most common symptoms of IBS4, though it can occur in people who don’t have long-term, chronic symptoms of IBS.

 Food Poisoning